NYC Rent vs. Buy Calculator

 Your rent payments over years will add up to .

 Buying vs. Renting

-But buying an apartment requires a down payment, closing costs, monthly mortgage payments, property taxes (which tend to rise every year), possible renovation costs, and home insurance.
+You can get some money back or even make money off your apartment by owning your home in simpler terms.
+By owning your home, you have the potential for capital appreciation, tax deduction, and property taxes.
+But buying an apartment requires a down payment, closing costs, monthly mortgage payments, property taxes (which tend to rise yearly), possible renovation costs, and home insurance.

-Buy vs. Rent, Do The Math
+Rent vs. Buy, Do The Math

 Our buy vs. rent calculator is excellent and helps determine how long it would take to own your home before making financial sense.
 This year, the median for New York City was 4.9 years, at 7.4 years in Manhattan, 4.4 years in Brooklyn, and three years in Queens.
 There are also wide variations from the differing neighborhoods.
 It is a complicated calculation, with assumptions including investment rates of return and home price appreciation.
 If you are not mathematically inclined and find all of that too difficult, there is a more straightforward approach.